Bengali payesh recipe – Bengali birthday special sweet or dessert

 soaking gobindho bhog rice in water for making this bengali sweet kheer

-• Turn on the heat and place 1 lit milk(full-fat milk) on the medium flame.
-When the milk starts to boil, slow down the flame and maintain the flame to low to medium.
+• When the milk starts to boil, slow down the flame and maintain the flame at low to medium.

 milk is going to start boiling

-• In the meantime add 2 bay leaves and 4 crushed green cardamoms to the milk.
+• In the meantime, add 2 bay leaves and 4 crushed green cardamoms to the milk.

 crushed green cardamom and bay leaves in the milk